 We have strategic relationships with a number of key distributors for sales and service of our products in certain foreign countries, including the JV in China and other third-party distributors in other regions.
 We cannot control the efforts and resources our third-party distributors will devote to marketing the CyberKnife or TomoTherapy platforms.
 Our distributors may not be able to successfully market and sell the CyberKnife or TomoTherapy platforms, including as a result of concerns regarding the COVID-19 pandemic, may not devote sufficient time and resources to support the marketing and selling efforts and may not market the CyberKnife or TomoTherapy platform at prices that will permit the product to develop, achieve or sustain market acceptance.
 In some jurisdictions, we rely on our distributors to manage the regulatory process and oversee their activities such that they are in compliance with all laws that govern their activities, such as the U.S. Foreign Corrupt Practices Act ("FCPA"), and we are dependent on their ability to do so effectively.
 If a distributor is terminated by us or goes out of business, it may take us a period of time to locate an alternative distributor, to seek appropriate regulatory approvals and to train its personnel to market the CyberKnife or TomoTherapy platforms, and our ability to sell and service the CyberKnife or TomoTherapy platforms in the region formerly serviced by such terminated distributor could be materially and adversely affected.
-Any of our distributors could be come insolvent or otherwise become unable to pay amounts owed to us when due.
-If any of these distributors could be adversely affected.
-Any of our distributors, our revenues from product sales or the ability to service our products in the territories serviced by these distributors could be adversely affected.
-Any of our distributors, our international markets, increase our costs in those markets or damage our reputation.
-If we are unable to attract additional international distributors, our international legal requirements that results in fines or penalties, do not actively market the CyberKnife or TomoTherapy platforms or do not otherwise perform under our distribution agreements, our potential for revenue from international markets may be dramatically reduced, and our business could be harmed.
+Any of our distributors could become insolvent or otherwise become unable to pay amounts owed to us when due.
+If any of these distributor relationships end and are not replaced, our revenues from product sales or the ability to service our products in the territories serviced by these distributors could be adversely affected.
+Any of these factors could materially and adversely affect our revenue from international markets, increase our costs in those markets or damage our reputation.
+If we are unable to attract additional international distributors, our international revenue may not grow.
+If our distributors experience difficulties, do not comply with regulatory or legal requirements that results in fines or penalties, do not actively market the CyberKnife or TomoTherapy platforms or do not otherwise perform under our distribution agreements, our potential for revenue from international markets may be dramatically reduced, and our business could be harmed.